 19:1-10 (a) After these things I heard a loud voice of a great multitude in heaven, saying, (b) "Alleluia!
 Salvation and glory and honor and power belong to the Lord our God.
 For true and righteous are His judgments, because He has judged the great harlot who corrupted the earth with her fornication; and He has avenged on her the blood of His servants shed by her."
 Again they said, "Alleluia!
 Her smoke rises up 'forever and ever!' (c) And the twenty-four elders and the four living creatures fell down and worshiped [Yahuah] who sat on the throne, saying, "Amen!
 Alleluia! (d) Then a voice came from the throne, saying, "Praise our God, all you His servants and those who fear Him, both small and great!"
 And I heard, as it were, (e) the voice of a great multitude, as the sound of many waters and as the sound of mighty thunderings, saying, "Alleluia!
 For the Lord [Yahuah] Omnipotent reigns!
 Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and (f) His wife has made herself ready."
 And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.
 Then (g) he said to me, "Write: `Blessed are those who are called to (h) the marriage supper of the Lamb!'"
 And he said to me, "These are the true sayings of [Yahuah]."
 And I fell at his feet to worship him.
 But he said to me, "See that you do not do that!
 I am (i) your fellow servant, and of your brethren who have the testimony of [Yahushua].
 Worship [Yahuah]!
 For (j) the testimony of [Yahushua] is the spirit of prophecy."

-- The final, total destruction of Babylon, burying her beneath the waves of the sea (Jeremiah 51:42) really sets off a celebration in Heaven, because not only are her evil human inhabitants gone, but the physical kingdom of Satan - the headquarters for his army of demons/evil spirits/ fallen angels - is totally eradicated.
+b.
+The final, total destruction of Babylon, burying her beneath the waves of the sea (Jeremiah 51:42) really sets off a celebration in Heaven, because not only are her evil human inhabitants gone, butthe physical kingdom of Satan - the headquarters for his army of demons/evil spirits/ fallen angels - is totally eradicated.

-- In ancient Israeli weddings, after the groom took his betrothed to her new home, the actual marriage ceremony, the consummation of the marriage, and the marriage supper (sometimes a week-long celebration) occurred.
-So, in Heaven, where time is transcended, the events involved in the marriage of the Lamb to His Bride (and His coronation as King) will occur during the Days of Awe, while the "last plagues" of the bowls of wrath are being poured out on Earth (15:1).
+h.
+In ancient Israeli weddings, after the groom took his betrothed to her new home, the actual marriage ceremony, the consummation of the marriage, and the marriage supper (sometimes a week-long celebration) occurred.
+So, in Heaven, the events involved in the marriage of the Lamb to His Bride (and His coronation as King) will occur during the Days of Awe, while the "last plagues" of the bowls of wrath are being poured out on Earth (15:1).

 19:11-13 Now I saw heaven opened, and behold, (a) a white horse.
 And He who sat on him was called (b) Faithful and True, and (c) in righteousness He judges and makes war.
 His eyes were like a flame of fire, and on His head were many crowns.
 He had (d) a name written that no one knew except Himself. (e) He was clothed with a robe dipped in blood, and His name is called (f) The Word of [Yahuah].